jigarius/phpake/README.md

 ## Usage

-To use Phpake, you start by creating a `Phpakefile` where you define tasks.
+To use Phpake, start by creating a `Phpakefile` to define some tasks.
 Each task is simply a PHP function.
 You can read more on creating a `Phpakefile` under the [Phpakefile](#Phpakefile) section.